-While the standard types of bread that have denser and closed crumbs contain moderate hydration levels.
-These are the likes of rolls, sandwich, and French and other European types, which usually contain 58-65% of hydration.
+While the standard types of bread that have denser and closed crumbs contain moderate hydration levels or around 58-65% hydration.
+Bread rolls, pizza, sandwich loaves, French and other European bread types are included here.

-The types of bread that have the highest hydration levels are rustic and artisan bread.
-Yielding an airy crumb, ciabatta, focaccia, pizza, and sourdough have a 65 up to more than 80% of hydration.
+The types of bread with the highest hydration levels are rustic and artisan bread.
+Yielding an airy crumb; ciabatta, focaccia, and sourdough are usually 70 to 80% hydration.

 The weight loss for bread is a normal process during baking, and usually, some bakers just let it be.
 But that doesn’t mean that we can’t do anything about it, especially if your bread is losing a lot of weight.
 When you’re making bread, there are a few things you can do to reduce the loss of weight:

 There are different hydration levels for various recipes, so the amount of water loss in sourdough will also vary.
 I tested how much water was lost between the feeding of my starter.
-The result was approximately 0.5 grams was lost out of 220 grams of starter.
+The result was approximately 0.5 grams were lost from 220 grams of starter.
 This will depend on the keeping conditions of the starter and how well the lid is sealed.

 Typical scaling weights and weight loss percentage to expect based on a loaf fully cool.
 Results will vary depending on the ingredients and processes used.